ottenwbe/pi-jenkins-ssh-agent/README.md

 ### Build locally

-The Docker ssh agent image can be built locally on an arm architecture, e.g., on a raspberry pi.
+The ssh agent's docker image can be built locally on an arm system, e.g., on a Raspberry Pi.
 Note, the BASE_IMAGE_TAG build arg has to be set to specify the version of the underlying Raspbian ([balenalib/rpi-raspbian](https://hub.docker.com/r/balenalib/rpi-raspbian)).

 ```